 Beyond the life sciences, Basel is home to other innovative industries.
 It features a number of ICT enterprises, both smaller, local companies, and the Swiss branches of multi-nationals like Adobe Systems.

 In addition to information and communication technologies, microtechnology, clean tech for the development of environmentally friendly, energy-efficient production methods, and nanotechnology play a significant role in Basel’s high-tech market.
 They often profit from Basel’s reputation as a university town.
 For example, the University of Basel founded the Swiss Nanoscience Institute as a base for application-oriented research.

 The Service Industry

-As far as the tertiary sector is concerned, the transport and shipping industry remains a vital segment of the economy in the Greater Basel Area.
-While the Rhine is no longer the most convenient connection to other European regions, the city's cargo ports handle a large proportion of Switzerland's import and export goods.
-Furthermore, finance and insurance make a significant contribution to Basel's economy.
-Although the city's financial sector pales in comparison to Zurich, Basel is among Switzerland's secondary centers for banking and insurance providers, e.g. UBS and Helvetia Versicherungen.
+As far as the tertiary sector is concerned, the transportation and shipping industry remains a vital segment of the economy in the Greater Basel Area.
+While the Rhine is no longer the most convenient connection to other European regions, the city’s cargo ports handle a large proportion of Switzerland’s import and export goods.

-Moreover, Basel benefits from tourism, even though it's not as prominent a travel destination as the likes of Geneva or Lugano.
-However, since it hosts a variety of trade fairs, e.g. for contemporary art or for jewelry and watch-making, Basel has acquired some importance for business travel.
+Moreover, while Basel is not a prominent travel destination in comparison to Geneva or Lugano, the city does still benefit from the tourism industry.
+Basel hosts a variety of trade fairs, e.g. for contemporary art or for jewelry and watch-making, and has acquired some importance as a destination for business travel.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.